subbamaggus/shelly_pv_to_waterheater/README.md

 ## purpose

-a script for a shelly 3pro to control a water heater with spare PV energy
+a script for a shelly 3pro to control a water heater with spare PV energy.

-read data from a tasmota meter reader use data to control water heater with shelly
+read data from a tasmota meter reader. use data to control water heater with shelly.

 ## great walkthrough to setup the system

 https://hessburg.de/tasmota-wifi-smartmeter-konfigurieren/

 https://homeitems.de/smartmeter-mit-tasmota-auslesen/#

 ## setup tasmota/esp

-my concrete reader is "DD3 2R06 DTA SMZ1"
+my reader is "DD3 2R06 DTA SMZ1"

 https://tasmota.github.io/docs/Smart-Meter-Interface/#ebz-dd3-obis